 Get ready for an adventure of a lifetime with this exciting Bali itinerary!

-Relaxing on the beach and lounging in villas all day may be commonplace in short getaways to Bali, but the Island of the Gods has more to offer than that.
+Relaxing on the beach and lounging in villas all day may be commonplace in a short Bali getaway itinerary, but the Island of the Gods has more to offer than that.

 Pura Kehen 5D Adventurous Bali Itinerary

 Best time to visit: Like Singapore, Bali is only dry or wet.
 Visit in May, Jun and Sep when it’s dry, and not overly flooded with tourists.
-Average temperatures range from 29°C – 32°C in the day, and drops to a cooling 22°C – 23°C at night.
+Average temperatures range from 29°C – 32°C during the day, and drop to a cooling 22°C – 23°C at night.

 Packing essentials: Pack sunscreen and aloe vera gel to prevent sunburns, or purchase them at Bali’s Ngurah Rai International Airport if you’re not checking in baggage.
 With an array of water sports and hikes almost everywhere, don’t forget your swimwear and sturdy shoes too.

-Getting around: With key attractions scattered around, renting a private driver by the day is comfortable, efficient and affordable.
-We booked ours through Klook that provided us a cushy SUV, and a friendly driver to boot!
-Services like Uber, Grab and GoJek are available too, but note that many areas do not accept such bookings.
+Getting around: With key attractions scattered around, renting a Bali Private Car Charter is a comfortable, efficient and affordable way to explore the island.
+We had a cushy SUV and a friendly driver to boot!
+Services like Grab and Gojek are available too.

 Day 1: Get to Know Ubud